Python-PyQt/PyQt6-Docs/descriptions/QtGui/QPaintEngine-PaintEngineFeature-Antialiasing-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0x00000400
-    :digest: 8e13acf3adc863c11cdfa36df9ce7dcf
+    :digest: 82ae1516fee1b0de4a297a3f14dadfa7

-The engine can use antialising to improve the appearance of rendered primitives.
+The engine can use antialiasing to improve the appearance of rendered primitives.